 We support and are committed to the concept of broad-based black economic empowerment and actively promote the empowerment of staff members and the communities in which we operate.
-We have a 100% score on enterprise development, mainly as a result of our strategy to use contract growers with a Black ownership component.
-We also scored 100% in socio-economic development as a result of our wellness programme.
-Our rating improved to a Level AA, which is an improvement of 140,09% since our first rating.
+We have a 71.86% score on enterprise development, mainly as a result of our strategy to use contract growers with a Black ownership component.
+We also scored 100% in socioeconomic development as a result of our wellness programme.